 Many employers are required by law to move toward a workforce that reflects the makeup of Canadian society.
-Such progressive companies hire for diversity due to their commitment to the value of diversity and the competitive advantages it brings.
-All levels of government and many publicly supported or regulated industries such as financial, educational and healthcare institutions, tend to have strong diversity cultures as required by The Canadian Employment Equity Act .
+Such progressive companies hire for diversity due to their commitment to the value of social equity and diversity and the competitive advantages it brings.
+All levels of government and many publicly supported or regulated industries such as financial, educational and healthcare institutions, tend to have strong equity and diversity cultures as required by The Canadian Employment Equity Act .

 The Employment Equity Act is designed to increase employment of four designated groups (women, Aboriginal peoples, persons with disabilities and members of visible minorities) in federally regulated private-sector employers, Crown corporations and other federal organizations.